 The Bodhisatta asked Punnaka to let him explain the four duties of a righteous man before he died.
 Punnaka agreed and put him back down on the ground.
 Good men, the Bodhisatta said, follow the path of those who came before, don’t harm those who support them, are loyal to their friends, and don’t fall under the spell of wicked women.

 Punnaka reflected on this advice and felt shame.
 He decided marrying the naga princess was not worth the price and told the Bodhisatta he would take him back home.
 But the Bodhisatta wanted to go talk with the naga king.
-He knew this was dangerous, but was confident in his powers of persuasion – he had just converted a cruel goblin, after all – and since he had never done anything evil in his life, he did not fear death.
-So Punnaka took the Bodhisatta to the naga realm and without fear he conversed about virtue with the king and queen, and both were pleased – the queen had got what she wanted.
-And Punnaka got his bride.
+He knew this was dangerous, but was confident in his powers of persuasion—he had just converted a cruel goblin, after all—and since he had never done anything evil in his life, he did not fear death.
+So Punnaka took the Bodhisatta to the naga realm, and without fear he conversed about virtue with the king and queen, and both were pleased.
+The queen got what she wanted, and Punnaka got his bride.
 After the Bodhisatta stayed in the glorious naga realm for six days, the newlyweds took him home.
 Punnaka gave the Bodhisatta his magical lapis lazuli jewel in thanks for changing his life.

 King Dhananjaya had dreamt the Bodhisatta would come back this day, so he ordered the whole city decorated and he sat with a great multitude in a jeweled hall awaiting his return.
 The Bodhisatta shared his recent adventure with the assembled crowd and gave his magical jewel to the king.
 King Dhananjaya ordered a month-long festival with much food and drink in the Bodhisatta’s honor and the city was full of joy.